Exciting times in Early Childhood

 The Reggio Emilia approach is an educational philosophy focused on preschool and early primary education.
 It is a pedagogy described as student-centered and constructivist that uses self-directed, experiential learning in relationship-driven environments.

-In what ways do SIS, Inspired Schools and the Reggio Emilia approach connect?
+In what ways do Sotogrande International School and the Reggio Emilia approach connect?

-Core to our SIS philosophy, the Inspired approach to education the Reggio Emilia approach echos our belief that our youngest students are competent, curious individuals who should be at the centre of their own learning.
-They learn by constructing relationships with each other, with the adults who support, guide and teach them and with their surrounding environment.
+Core to our SIS philosophy, the Reggio Emilia approach echos our belief that our youngest students are competent, curious individuals who should be at the centre of their own learning.
+They learn by constructing relationships with each other, with the adults who support, guide and teach them and with the surrounding environment.

-With the support of Marianne Valentine, who is a coordinator from Inspired and a Reggio Emilia/Early Childhood PYP expert, our team has been able to develop ideas further, deepen our understanding and begin to implement our action plan to become a Reggio Emilia Inspired Early Years (Fundamentals) and Early Childhood (EC1-P1) Centre.
+With the support of Marianne Valentine, who is a coordinator from The Inspired Education Group and a Reggio Emilia/Early Childhood PYP expert, our team has been able to develop ideas further, deepen our understanding and begin to implement our action plan to become a Reggio Emilia Inspired Early Years (4 months – 3 years) and Early Childhood (3 -6 year olds) Centre.

 What does the future hold?